MosesSupposes/Purescript-By-Example/text/chapter6.md

  ## Exercises

  1. (Easy) Use PSCi to test the hash functions for each of the defined instances.
  1. (Medium) Use the `hashEqual` function to write a function which tests if an array has any duplicate elements, using hash-equality as an approximation to value equality.
-Remember to check for value equality using `==` if a duplicate pair is found. _Hint_: the `nubBy` function in `Data.Array` should make this task much simpler.
+Remember to check for value equality using `==` if a duplicate pair is found. _Hint_: the `nubByEq` function in `Data.Array` should make this task much simpler.
  1. (Medium) Write a `Hashable` instance for the following newtype which satisfies the type class law:

      ```haskell